High-Risk Tree Removal in Oahu: How Professionals Safely Handle Hazardous Trees

 Pre-Removal Evaluation and Planning

-Crews also study the environment around the tree.
-In many Oahu neighborhoods, yards are small and surrounded by roofs, fences, wires, or lanais.
-There is rarely open space for a safe “fall zone.”
-Because of this, most hazardous removals require controlled rigging rather than a full directional fall.
+In many Oahu neighborhoods, yards are small and surrounded by roofs, fences, wires, or lanais, leaving little or no open space for a safe “fall zone.”
+Professionals also study the environment around the tree.

 Planning often includes the following steps: